Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 What's the average days-on-market in the UK in 2026?

-As of early 2026, the estimated average days-on-market for residential properties in the UK is around 40 to 45 days to go under offer, which means the time from listing to having an accepted offer from a buyer.
+As of 2026, the estimated average days-on-market for residential properties in the UK is about 60 days to secure a buyer.

 Are properties selling above or below asking in the UK in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio for residential properties in the UK is around 97% to 99%, meaning most homes sell slightly below their original asking price.
+As of 2026, the estimated sale-to-asking price ratio for residential properties in the UK is roughly 95% to 97%, meaning most buyers are paying below the first asking price.

 By the way, you will find much more detailed data in our property pack covering the real estate market in the UK.